kayyagari/ballista/README.md

 4. Adjust the `Java Home` field's value if necessary (please note that Ballista assumes JRE version 8 or higher was already installed on the local machine)
 4. Click on `Open`

+## Known Issues
+Ballista cannot open MC Admin Client for version 3.10.1 due to the bug in MC server https://github.com/nextgenhealthcare/connect/issues/4432.
+This bug in MC server was fixed in version 3.11.0.

 ## Compiling

 These compilation instructions are written for users not familiar with Rust and Tauri who just want to build and use Catapault.